mayankdrvr/movie_reservation/README.md

 This is a movie seat booking project with price calculation using browser local storage.
 You can select the available seats for watching a movie and get the total price to be paid.
 This project is deployed live at https://movie-seat-reservation.netlify.app/

+Project Specifications-

+- Displays interface having seat distribution of available/occupied seats.
+- User can select/deselect seats for a movie and get the total price.
+- User can not select the seats already occupied.
+- Selected seats and total price gets updated automatically.
+- Data of occupied and selected seats for the movie and its price are stored in local storage which does not get erased on page refresh.
+- Data of occupied and selected seats for the movie and its price is deleted permanently on erasing the local cache memory of the page.

 ## Demo

 ![movie-reservation(2)](https://user-images.githubusercontent.com/87348490/149883593-2d863ce4-b72e-4156-b409-7cb9e7785206.gif)